elucian/bee/syntax/overview.md

 ## Constant declaration

-Constants are alias to literals, representing a non-mutable values.
+Constants are defined identifiers for literal constants.

 ```
 ** using implicit type
-alias constant_name: constant_literal;
+save constant_name  := constant_literal;

 ** using explicit type
-alias constant_name: constant_literal ∈ type_name;
+save constant_name := constant_literal ∈ type_name;
 ```

 **Notes:**

-* Constant initial value is assigned using operator ":",
+* Constant initial value is assigned using operator ":=" or "::",
-* System constants have prefix "$" and are public all the time,
+* System constants are public and have prefix "$",
-* Other constants can be public if they are using prefix ".",
+* User defined constants using prefix "." are also public,
-* Local constants are also possible and encouraged if necessary.
+* Local constants are possible and are transien.

 **example:**
 ```
-alias n: U+2200     ∈ A; //Symbol: ∀
+save n := U+2200     ∈ A; //Symbol: ∀
-alias n: U-00002200 ∈ U; //Symbol: ∀
+save n := U-00002200 ∈ U; //Symbol: ∀
 ```

 **Note:**